JosephBJoyce/api-hub-adoption-plans/contract-testing/plan.md

 ## Success Metrics & KPIs

-Track these key metrics to demonstrate the ROI of contract testing with PactFlow:
+Track these key metrics to demonstrate the ROI of contract testing with Contract Testing:

 ### Technical Metrics
 - **Decrease in integration issues**: % reduction in integration bugs found in testing/production